pythonai170624/pages/temp.md

 <img src="min-max.png" style="width: 80%" />

-**Real-Life Example:**
-In image processing, pixel values are normalized from the range [0, 255] to [0, 1] before feeding into neural networks.
-This helps with gradient computation and stabilizes learning.

 ### 🔥 Real-Life Example: Credit Scoring in Banks

 Imagine a bank is building a model to decide whether to approve a loan.
 The dataset includes features like: